rbp/configtamer/README.md

 ### A simple example

-A configuration file can be as simple as a list of key/values:
+A config file can be as simple as a list of key/values:

 ```
 document_root: /var/www/htdocs